jgmalcolm/jgmalcolm.github.io/_posts/2016-05-18-writing-science.md

 ## Title

-**Put your main conclusion in the title..** This is truly the first thing anyone sees, so make it count.
+**Put your main conclusion in the title.** This is truly the first thing anyone sees, so make it count.
 If they remember nothing from your paper, they at least know the main finding.